klaviyo/node-klaviyo/README.md

     }
 });

-//Get the timeline for all events on a profile.
+// Get the timeline for all events on a profile.
 KlaviyoClient.profiles.getProfileMetricsTimeline({
     profileId: 'myProfileId',
     since: 1606262400,